← Back to Creatures

 Swiftwing

-The Swiftwing is Geba’s fastest known aerial predator—a piscivorous raptor inhabiting the open waters of the Geban Sea southeast of Ngorrhal.
-With a wingspan reaching sixteen meters, it performs precision dives at speeds up to 1,300 km/h, sustaining operational velocities near 970 km/h before executing tight U-shaped pullouts to resume flight.
+The Swiftwing is Geba's fastest known aerial predator, a piscivorous raptor inhabiting the open waters of the Geban Sea southeast of Ngorrhal.
+With a wingspan reaching 16 meters, it performs precision dives at speeds up to 1,300 km/h, sustaining operational velocities near 970 km/h before executing tight U-shaped pullouts to resume flight.
 Its presence marks a stable and balanced marine ecosystem.

-Living 25–40 years and maturing by age 5–7, the Swiftwing breeds during stable marine seasons, regulating large fish shoals that drive coastal nutrient cycles.
-Its design directly inspired the Solarn Swiftwing line of airships—most notably the Swiftwing Elite and Hyperion—valued for aerodynamic efficiency and control under extreme conditions.
-A larger, pale-feathered Whitewing variant occupies Ngorrhal’s remote peaks, while coastal populations often roost on high structures, regarded as living indicators of marine vitality.
+The Swiftwing breeds during stable marine seasons, regulating large fish shoals that drive coastal nutrient cycles.
+Its design directly inspired the Solarn Swiftwing line of airships, most notably the Swiftwing Elite and Hyperion, valued for aerodynamic efficiency and control under extreme conditions.
+Coastal populations often roost on high structures and are regarded as living indicators of marine vitality.
+The Swiftwing has been the bird representing the imperial capital for thousands of years and is explicitly outlawed from being hunted, though clothing made from its plumage continues to appear on individuals whose wealth places them beyond the reach of enforcement.

 About Vesselborn